IRS agent admits leaking Michael Cohen's records to Stormy lawyer

 The federal complaint says Fry verbally admitted providing the information to Avenatti when he was confronted by federal agents.

-Via Twitter, Avenatti disseminated information about Cohen's receipt in 2017 of $500,000 from Columbus Nova, a company linked to a Russian billionaire, as well as payments to a Cohen company called Essential Consultants from other firms who do business with the federal government, including AT&T and aircraft manufacturer.
+Via Twitter, Avenatti disseminated information about Cohen's receipt in 2017 of $500,000 from Columbus Nova, a company with ties to a Russian billionaire, as well as payments to a Cohen company called Essential Consultants from other firms who do business with the federal government, including AT&T and aircraft manufacturer.

 The Treasury Department's Inspector General's Office announced after Avenatti's disclosure that it would be investigating the source of his information.